 Historic events and fictional characters are carefully interwoven to introduce a new generation of girls and boys to the struggle against inequality fought by women decades ago and which still continues now.

-A rallying call and timely reminder ahead of next year’s 100th anniversary of The Representation of the People Act and the legalisation of the right of the women’s vote, to fight for your convictions and equal rights for all.
+A rallying call and timely reminder ahead of this year’s 100th anniversary of The Representation of the People Act and the legalisation of the right of the women’s vote, to fight for your convictions and equal rights for all.
+Make sure you follow #Suffrage100 for more information.

 If you’d like to read more about Emmeline Pankhurst (leader of the Suffragette movement), you might like to try THIS book.